meodai/rampensau/README.md

 ## About the Name

 For non-German speakers, "Rampe" in German means both a ramp (or gradient) and a theatrical stage.
-A "RampenSau" (literally "stage-sow") is a German expression for someone who thrives in the spotlight - a natural performer.
+A "RampenSau" (literally "stage-sow/pig") is a German expression for someone who thrives in the spotlight - a natural performer.
 The name playfully combines this concept with the library's purpose of creating color ramps and gradients.

 ## License